Home | Simulations

 • Understanding the neutralization reactions.

-• Understanding the concept of acid base titration.
+• Understanding the concept of acid-base titration.

-• Understanding the concept of double indicator method in acid base titration.</p>
+• Understanding the concept of the double indicator titration NaOH and Na2CO3 in acid base titration.

-So When we have both sodium carbonate and sodium hydroxide present together in a solution, a titration using phenolphthalein gives the titre (volume at the equivalence point) corresponding to sodium hydroxide plus half the carbonate and the titre obtained with methyl orange corresponds to the total alkali.
-The individual sodium carbonate and hydroxide concentrations may be calculated from the data.
+• So When we have both sodium carbonate and sodium hydroxide present together in a solution for analysis of a mixture of carbonate and bicarbonate, a titration using phenolphthalein gives the titre (volume at the equivalence point) corresponding to sodium hydroxide reaction plus half the carbonate and the titre obtained with methyl orange corresponds to the total alkali.

-Principle of Work
+Principle Work of Warder Titration

-NaOH is a strong base which can be determined directly by HCl using phenolphthalein indicator where the color change from pink to colorless at the endpoint:
+In Warder titration experiment, NaOH is a strong base which can be determined directly by HCl using phenolphthalein indicator where the color change from pink to colorless at the endpoint:

 NaOH + HCl→NaCl + H2O

-Carbonate ion reacts with hydrogen ions in steps:
+• Carbonate ion reacts with hydrogen ions in steps:

 HCO3- + H+→H2CO3 →CO2+ H2O